NeKzor/autorender/README.md

 Client code will be compiled and shipped in a single executable:

-- `deno task client:compile:linux` outputs the executable to `src/client/bin/autorenderclient`
-- `deno task client:compile:windows` outputs the executable to `src/client/bin/autorenderclient.exe`
+- `deno task client --all --release` outputs the executables to `src/client/bin`

 When deploying make sure that clients have checked the following: